-The estimation procedure of the potential employment is reduced to determining the trend of labour input and is performed in several steps.
-Definition of trend input of labour is started from the maximum possible level, namely the population of working age (PWA_t) .
-From here we calculate the trend labour force by mechanically detrending (using HP filter) the participation rate (PR_t) .
+The estimation procedure of potential employment is reduced to determining the trend of labor input and is performed in several steps.
+The definition of trend labor input is started from the maximum possible level, namely the population of working age (PWA_t) .
+From here the trend labor force was calculated by mechanically detrending (using HP filter) the participation rate (PR_t) .